shawalli/archizer/README.md

-# Amazon Order Archiver Chrome Extension
+# Archizer Chrome Extension

-A Chrome extension that allows users to archive and hide Amazon orders with Google Sheets integration for better order management.
+A Chrome extension that allows users to archive and hide Amazon orders.

 ## Features